StuartJO/plotSurfaceROIBoundary/README.md

 ## Issues

+If the ROIs are not sequentially labelled from 1:X, then the mapping of colours to each region will not occur correctly (plotting the borders will work fine however).
+You can get around this by projecting the data yourself onto the surface and using that instead of getting the script to do it for you.
 If the surface of a particular region is very complex many of the boundary plotting approaches may not work especially well.
 My code makes some assumptions and these can be violated at times.
 However I have found that these issue are only noticeable if you zoom all the way in.
 If in doubt, the 'faces' method should be fairly robust to weirdness.
-Also if the mesh has any holes in it, you may get strange results, but that is your fault for using a mesh with a hole in it :)
+If the mesh is a flat mesh this code is also unlikely to work (except perhaps for the 'faces' option).Also if the mesh has any holes in it, you may get strange results, but that is your fault for using a mesh with a hole in it :)

 ## Contact